Oak Island: Oak Island mystery

 Oak Island has been a subject for treasure hunters ever since the late 1700s, with rumours that Captain Kidd's treasure was buried there.
-While there is little evidence to support what went on during the early excavations, stories began to be published and documented as early as 1856.
+While there is little evidence to support what went on during the early excavations, stories began to be published and documented as early as 1857.
 Since that time there have been many theories that extend beyond that of Captain Kidd which include stories of religious artifacts, manuscripts, and Marie Antoinette's jewels.
 The "treasure" has also been prone to criticism by those who have dismissed search areas as natural phenomena.

-Areas of interest on the island with regard to treasure hunters include a location known as the "Money Pit", which is allegedly the original searchers’ spot.
-Located on the east side of Oak Island, the Money Pit is—or was—a shaft more than 100 ft deep.
-According to island lore, it first drew the attention of a local teenager in 1795, who noticed an indentation in the ground and, with some friends, started to dig—only to find a man-made shaft featuring wooden platforms every 10 ft down to the 90 ft level of depth.
+Areas of interest on the island include a location on its east side known as the "Money Pit", the site of the original excavation.
+According to the often-retold story, a local youth named Daniel McInnis noticed a depression in the ground there in 1795 and began to dig with two friends; they reported finding a layer of flagstones and, about 10 ft down, a tier of oak logs.
+The Onslow Company, which took up the search in the following decade, was said to have found oak platforms at intervals of about 10 ft to a depth of about 90 ft, where the work was halted by flooding.

-There is also a formation of boulders called "Nolan's Cross", named after a former treasure hunter, and a triangle-shaped swamp.
-Lastly, there has been activity on a beach at a place called "Smith's Cove".
-Various objects including non-native coconut fibre have been found there.
+There is also a formation of boulders known as "Nolan's Cross", named after Fred Nolan, the surveyor and treasure hunter who identified it, and a triangle-shaped swamp.
+There has also been activity at a beach known as "Smith's Cove", where objects including non-native coconut fibre have been found.
 More recent archaeological discoveries in the Smith's Cove area have included an allegedly pre-15th-century lead cross and various wooden earthworks.

 More than fifty books have been published recounting the island's history and exploring competing theories.
 Several works of fiction have also been based upon the Money Pit, including The Money Pit Mystery, Riptide, The Hand of Robin Squires, and Betrayed: The Legend of Oak Island.
 In January 2014, the History Channel began airing a reality TV show called The Curse of Oak Island about a group of modern treasure hunters.
 These hunters include brothers Rick and Marty Lagina of the "Michigan Group".
 The series has documented finds such as centuries-old coins, an antique brooch, and a lead cross that was allegedly made between 1200 and 1600 A.D.
-It has been said that seven people must die before the treasure is found.
-Up until this point, six have lost their lives in search of the hidden riches, (Ambassatours, 2025).

-History

-Oak Island was initially named “Smith’s Island” in honor of early settler Edward Smith, (Milligan, 2024).
-In 1778, it was renamed Gloucester Isle, and shortly thereafter, it acquired the name Oak Island, attributed to the presence of red oak trees on the island, (Milligan, 2024).
-The earliest documented human activity dates to the 1750s, when French fishermen frequented the area, (Ungarvsky, 2025).
-To encourage further colonization, the government of Nova Scotia offered land grants for settlement.
-Four families from Massachusetts accepted these grants, becoming the first officially recorded settlers on Oak Island.